techni-calzone/cercooffro/CONTRIBUTING.md

-# Contributing to Student Rental Aggregator
+# Contributing to CercoOffro - Student Rental Aggregator

 ## 🎯 Overview

-Thank you for considering contributing to the Student Rental Aggregator project!
+Thank you for considering contributing to the CercoOffro project!
 This document provides guidelines and instructions for contributing to the open-source core of our platform.

 ## 🌟 Core Values